 Duplicate the process on the other side, and install your plexiglass roof, allowing it to hang just over the pieces of plywood.
 This will allow any excess water to run off when it rains.

-Doc gathered reclaimed wood everywhere from an old fence to local wood stores, and then used special “Shou sugi ban” techniques to burn it, give it color, and protect the wood from insects.
-For this, he used a simple propane torch, which go for about $30, and a propane can (about $4 or $5).
+Doc gathered reclaimed wood everywhere from an old fence to local wood stores and then used special “Shou sugi ban” techniques to burn it, give it color, and protect the wood from insects.
+For this, he used a simple propane torch, which goes for about $30, and a propane can (about $4 or $5).

 Adding the reclaimed wood siding to your teardrop profiles is pretty easy and straight-forward.
 It may take multiple cuts and measures, but with some glue and brass screws, they should be all put in place in no time.

-Step Nine: Double-coat your reclaimed wood siding with a waterseal/protector
+9. Double-coat your reclaimed wood siding with a water seal/protector

-Instead of staining this wood, just protect it and enhance its gorgeous natural color by double-coating it with a quality waterseal.
+Instead of staining this wood, protect it and enhance its gorgeous natural color by double-coating it with a quality water seal.
 For this part, you’ll need two cans of polyurethane.
 He used General Finishes Gloss, but it’s up to you.
 Gloss can really add a nice touch though!